Ares-Developers/Ares-docs/new/buildings/factoriesandcloning.rst

   :tag:`CloningFacility=yes` or their respective :tag:`ClonedAt` buildings.
   Defaults to :value:`yes`.

+:tagdef:`[InfantryOrVehicle]ClonedAs=TechnoType`
+  The type to use as override when producing a clone of this object.
+If not set, the clones will be made of the same type as this object.
+Units can only be cloned as :type:`VehicleType`, and infantry can only be cloned as :type:`InfantryType`.
+Defaults to :value:`none`.

 :tagdef:`[InfantryOrVehicle]ClonedAt=list of BuildingTypes`
   Each building of the types mentioned in the list owned by the same house will kick out an extra clone of this object for free.
 If a building is blocked, the